 Open banking enabled regulated third-party financial service providers to enter the market that was long ruled by legacy banks.
 Along with the European PSD2 directive, open banking has created new opportunities for financial institutions to offer innovative and more effective payment methods.

-Overall, for a long time, A2A payments didn’t offer any benefits that would outweigh bank card payments, so companies had to opt-in for expensive card network schemes.
-However, open banking has completely changed the landscape, and A2A payments are now offering many more benefits than ever before.
+For a long time, A2A payments didn’t offer any benefits that would outweigh bank card payments, so companies had to opt-in for expensive card network schemes.
+Yet, open banking has completely changed the landscape, and A2A payments are now offering many more benefits than ever before.

 What are the benefits of A2A payments?